This post contains my referral link, which help to support Kosher on a Budget. For more information, see my disclosure policy.

 I set up our account so that both DH and I have access to it.
 He has his own Saver ID, but both IDs are able to access the portfolio.

-When you are ready to start creating sub-accounts, you just log in to Capital One 360 with your Saver ID (and password and security questions) and click on Open an Account (it’s the second “ball” on the top left).
+When you are ready to start creating sub-accounts, you just log in to Capital One 360 with your Saver ID (and password and security questions), then click on the My Accounts pull-down menu and select Open Account.

 Under “How Do You Want to Set Up Your Account”, I always click on Joint, so that both my husband and I have access.
 I actually manage all of our Capital One 360 accounts, but if G-d forbid something should happen to me, I want my husband to have seamless access to our accounts.